arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ```

-I don't expect you to understand the code above yet.
-The key messages are:
+I don't expect you to understand the code above yet.<br/>
+Just focus on the key messages:

 * Generators are composable structures.
 Each language would use its own tricks: in C# they are classes.
 * They are natively written in your preferred language.
 No extra languages to learn.
 * They are compositional in nature.
 Combining Generators gives you another Generator.
 It's Generators all the way down.
 * Once you understand the mechanic behind composing them, you've broken every limit.
 Composing stuff requires a bit of Functional Programming.
 This is were the fun starts.

-Oh, wait: I forgot to mention that Properties too can be made up of composable structures.
+Oh, wait: I forgot to mention that Properties are made of composable structures.

-So, in a sense, Property-based testing is about decomposing your domain problem-space into small properties and generation rules, and then about describing the business functionalities as a composition of those building blocks, for an automated library to try to prove you wrong.
+So, in a sense, Property-based Testing is about decomposing your domain problem-space into small properties and generation rules, and then about describing the business functionalities as a composition of those building blocks, for an automated library to try to prove you wrong.